stuartlangridge/lrlbanner/README.md

 That's what this is to find out.

-Look at <a href="https://kryogenix.org/lrlbanner">kryogenix.org/lrlbanner</a> to see the banner with annotated names.
-If you know any of them that aren't already marked, then post a reply to that tweet with the box number (which is in the bottom right when you mouse over a name), who it is, and a link to their Twitter page (or some other URL if they're not on Twitter, but ideally Twitter, please).
+Look at <a href="https://lugradio.org/lrlbanner">lugradio.org/lrlbanner</a> to see the banner with annotated names.
+If you know any of them that aren't already marked, then post a reply to <a href="https://twitter.com/sil/status/1259520998967324672">this tweet here</a> with the box number (which is in the bottom right when you mouse over a name), who it is, and a link to their Twitter page (or some other URL if they're not on Twitter, but ideally Twitter, please).

 Maybe we can fill them all in!